dionysius/vaultwarden-web-vault-deb/apps/desktop/desktop_native/chromium_importer/README.md

     2. Ensure `SE_DEBUG_PRIVILEGE` is enabled (not strictly necessary in tests).
     3. Impersonate a system process such as `services.exe` or `winlogon.exe`.
     4. Decrypt the key using DPAPI at the **SYSTEM** level.
+    5. Decrypt it again with DPAPI at the **USER** level.
+    6. (For Chrome only) Decrypt again with the hard-coded key, possibly at the **system level** again (see above).
     5. Send the result or error back via the named pipe.
     6. Exit.

 3. **Back on the client side:**
-    1. Receive the encryption key.
+    1. Receive the master key.
     2. Shutdown the pipe server.
-    3. Decrypt it with DPAPI at the **USER** level.
-    4. (For Chrome only) Decrypt again with the hard-coded key.
-    5. Obtain the fully decrypted master key.
-    6. Use the master key to read and decrypt stored passwords from Chrome, Brave, Edge, etc.
+    3. Use the master key to read and decrypt stored passwords from Chrome, Brave, Edge, etc.